 3. It dismotivates the rest of group so productive and meaningful contributions are reduced.

 4. It is often reponsible for multiplying hidden suspicions, whispered conversations, rumours, gossip, frustration and the possible perception of favouritism within the team / organization.
 It also reflects directly and indirectly on other decisions made by the manager

 1. Shows the Manager is sensitive to what is happening in his/her department.

-2. Shows that he/she is in control of the situation & demonstrates their ability to resolve the problem with the elephant without fear thereby displaying their leadership skills.
+2. Shows that they are in control of the situation & demonstrates their ability to resolve the problem with the elephant without fear thereby displaying their leadership & communication skills.